HopsonCommunity/HopsonResources/CONTRIBUTING.md

 - Discuss with Jackojc.
 - Outline what style of content you want in the list.
 - Appoint a number of peers to contribute to your list.
+- Adhere to the style used in the example directory.
+- Each list has 3 files, "contributors.md", "content.md" and "category.md" (Replace category with OpenGL, Python etc.)
 - See examples directory for more details.